Jbleezy/BO2-Reimagined/README.md

 * All players start as survivors
 * All players that join mid game start as zombies
 * Disease powerup spawns near survivor initial spawn points after 10 seconds and chases after the closest survivor
-* Survivors can't be damaged by the same zombie for 0.25 seconds
 * Survivors become zombies when they bleed out
 * Zombies see survivors and other zombies through walls
-* Zombies have 2500 health
+* Zombies have the same health as AI zombies
+* Zombies have the same melee damage as AI zombies
+* Zombies have the same melee range as survivors
-* Zombies move at 100% move speed
+* Zombies have the same move speed as survivors
 * Zombies can jump and go prone
 * Zombies can't move while attacking
 * Zombies move at 50% move speed for 0.5 seconds after jumping
+* Zombies can open doors
+* Zombies can't damage the same survivor for 0.25 seconds
 * Zombies have a Tactical Insertion (stays placed until picked up, can be cancelled while spectating, no other players can see it)
 * Zombies respawn at the position of a random survivor when they died if they did not have a Tactical Insertion placed
 * Zombies respawn after spectating for 10 seconds